secretstartups/handbook/developer-relations/community-programs/opensource-program/index.html.md

 The person claiming the renewal for the subscription must be the same person who created the subscription for this open source project or organization in the GitLab Customer Portal.
 If a different person wishes to initiate the renewal, the existing owner needs to [transfer ownership of the Customers Portal account](https://docs.gitlab.com/ee/subscriptions/customers_portal.html#change-account-owner-information).
 If the existing owner is no longer able to transfer ownership or renew, the project should [open a support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360000071293) to change the owner of the subscription before initiating renewal.
 {: .alert .alert-danger}

-After completing application form, verified applicants receive a verification email with instructions to obtain their subscription licenses.
+After completing application form, verified applicants receive a verification email with instructions for activating subscription.

 ### How else can GitLab assist open source projects?